ontio/ontology-explorer/README.md

 >- The /config directory in the classpath.
 >- The classpath to the directory

-So, you‘d betteer make sure the **explorer-1.0.0-SNAPSHOT.jar** and the /config directory in the same directory.
+So, you‘d better make sure the **explorer-1.0.0-SNAPSHOT.jar** and the /config directory in the same directory.
 Then run the following command:
 ```
 java -jar explorer-1.0.0-SNAPSHOT.jar
 ```